 If you would like to work with us, please email us at firstname.lastname@example.org.

 The Research and Public History department delivers academic quality research to our collections, audiences and concerns.
-Find out more about current and past research.
+See current and past research on our projects page.

 Learn about opportunities for high-calibre biomedical researchers to carry out research with visitor volunteers in the Science Museum’s contemporary science wing.

 The Collaborative Doctoral Partnership (CDP) provides funding for doctoral projects.

 The Journal presents the global research community with peer-reviewed papers relevant to the work of the Science Museum Group.